fairagro/knowledgebase/docs/advanced/core_metadata_specification.en.md

 **Definition:** "The area of study relevant to the Dataset."
 (Definition taken from Dataverse)
 <br>**Cardinality:** 1-n
 <br>**Range:** DefinedTerm
-**Comment:** Dataverse uses a fixed list of subjects it accepts.
+<br>**Comment:** Dataverse uses a fixed list of subjects it accepts.
 For the agricultural domain, everything would fall under "Agricultural Sciences".
 To express this information use [https://schema.org/about](https://schema.org/about), link it to a [https://schema.org/DefinedTerm](https://schema.org/DefinedTerm) instance and use AGROVOCs "agricultural sciences" concept ([http://aims.fao.org/aos/agrovoc/c_49876](http://aims.fao.org/aos/agrovoc/c_49876)) for its value.

 **Representation:**
 ```